 Taking into account your interests, we process your personal data for the following purposes:

-To verify your identity and administer your account.
+To verify your identity and administer your account or subscription.
 We process and use your personal data to ensure the functionality and security of our products and services, to identify you and the instructions you give us, and to prevent and detect fraud and other misuses.

 Communicating with you and marketing.
 We process and use your personal data to communicate with you, for example, to provide information relating to our products and/or services you are using or to contact you for customer satisfaction queries.
 We may process and use your personal data for marketing.
 Marketing purposes may include using your personal data for personalised marketing or research purposes in accordance with applicable laws, for example, to conduct market research and to communicate our products, services or promotions to you via our own or third parties’ electronic or other services.
 When contacting you for the purpose of marketing, we will take into account any preferences you have expressed to us, including any desire not to receive marketing.